wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.1-business-insights-for-an-api-develeoper-based-on-performance/8.1.2-view-successful-request-count-vs-invocation-faults-count-analysis/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.1.2 View Successful Request Count vs Invocation Faults Count Analysis

 ## When to use this approach